-Credit risk is the risk of loss arising out of failure of client counterparties to meet their financial or contractual obligations when due.
-Credit risk is composed of counterparty risk (including primary, pre-settlement, issuer and settlement risk) and concentration risk (single counterparty, industry, product, geographic and maturity).

-Primary responsibility for credit risk management resides within the Bank's business lines.
-This is complemented with an independent credit risk function embedded within the business units, which is in turn supported by the SBG credit risk function.
-The principal governance documents are the credit risk governance standard, the model risk governance standard and the equity risk governance standard.
-The primary management level governance committees overseeing credit risk are the Corporate & Investment Banking and Personal & Business Banking Credit Governance Committees, the Equity Risk Committee and the Intragroup Exposure Committee.
+Credit risk is the risk of loss arising out of failure of counterparties to meet their financial or contractual obligations when due.
+Credit risk is composed of counterparty risk (i.e. obligor risk, as distinct from counterparty credit risk, a subset of counterparty risk specific to the bilateral credit risks arising between trading counterparties), concentration risk, and country risk.
+Primary responsibility for credit risk management resides within the Bank's business units.
+This is complemented with an independent credit risk function embedded within the business units, which is in turn supported with standards and oversight provided through the SBG credit risk function.
+The principal governance documents are the credit risk governance standard and the model risk governance standard.
+The primary management level governance committees overseeing credit risk are the Corporate and Investment Banking and Personal and Business Banking Credit Governance Committees, the Equity Risk Committee and the Intragroup Exposure Committee.
 These committees are responsible for credit risk and credit concentration risk decision-making, and delegation thereof to credit officers and committees within defined parameters.

-The Corporate & Investment Banking and Personal & Business Banking Model Approval Committees approve key aspects of rating systems and credit risk models.
-Regular model validation and reporting to these committees is undertaken by the central validation functioning in a manner that is independent of the credit risk function.
+The Corporate and Investment Banking and Personal and Business Banking Model Approval Committees approve key aspects of rating systems and credit risk models.
+Regular model validation and reporting to these committees is undertaken by the central validation functioning in a manner which is independent of the credit risk function.